 Sign up for a 30-day trial to see how Cloud Volumes ONTAP can help you optimize cloud storage costs and performance, while enhancing data enterprise-grade protection, security, and compliance - wherever your data lives.

-NetApp Cloud Volumes ONTAP is ranked 4th in Disaster Recovery (DR) Software with 30 reviews while Vembu BDR Suite is ranked 7th in Disaster Recovery (DR) Software with 21 reviews.
+NetApp Cloud Volumes ONTAP is ranked 4th in Cloud Backup with 27 reviews while Vembu BDR Suite is ranked 6th in Cloud Backup with 22 reviews.
 NetApp Cloud Volumes ONTAP is rated 8.8, while Vembu BDR Suite is rated 8.0.
-The top reviewer of NetApp Cloud Volumes ONTAP writes "Enables us to manage multiple petabytes of storage with a small team, including single node and HA instances".
+The top reviewer of NetApp Cloud Volumes ONTAP writes "Critical data is snapshotted more frequently making it easier to restore".
 On the other hand, the top reviewer of Vembu BDR Suite writes "Reduces downtime when VMs drop off".
-NetApp Cloud Volumes ONTAP is most compared with Azure NetApp Files, Red Hat Ceph Storage, VMware vSAN, IBM Spectrum Scale and Portworx Enterprise, whereas Vembu BDR Suite is most compared with Veeam Backup & Replication, Altaro VM Backup, Nakivo, Dell EMC RecoverPoint for Virtual Machines and Acronis Backup.
+NetApp Cloud Volumes ONTAP is most compared with Azure NetApp Files, Red Hat Ceph Storage, VMware vSAN, IBM Spectrum Scale and Portworx Enterprise, whereas Vembu BDR Suite is most compared with Veeam Backup & Replication, Dell EMC RecoverPoint for Virtual Machines, Nakivo and Altaro VM Backup.
 See our NetApp Cloud Volumes ONTAP vs. Vembu BDR Suite report.

-We monitor all Disaster Recovery (DR) Software reviews to prevent fraudulent reviews and keep review quality high.
+We monitor all Cloud Backup reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.